 **1/3 dark chocolate chips or 3-4 oz. of chopped high quality dark chocolate

 1. Spray a rimmed cookie sheet.
 Then line with wax paper.
 (The spray is strictly to help the wax paper stick to the cookie sheet).

-6. Spread out in an thin even layer on the wax paper. **If adding a dark chocolate drizzle, melt the dark chocolate in the microwave and drizzle on with a fork in zig-zag motions.
-Then sprinkle with the remaining candy cane pieces.
+6. Spread out in an thin even layer on the wax paper. (**If adding a dark chocolate drizzle, melt the dark chocolate in the microwave and drizzle on with a fork in zig-zag motions before the white chocolate sets).
+Then generously sprinkle with the remaining candy cane pieces on top.
 Press gently into the bark.
 Chill for at least an hour.
 Break into pieces.